 Basic net income (loss) per share is computed by dividing net income (loss) available to common stockholders by the weighted average number of common shares outstanding.
 The computation of diluted net income per share is similar to the computation of basic net income per share except that the weighted-average number of common shares is increased to include the number of additional common shares that would have been outstanding if potential dilutive common shares had been issued.
-The basic and diluted earnings per share are the same for the fiscal year ended June 30, 2022 because the Company had a net loss.
-As of June 30, 2021, the Company's potentially dilutive common shares are 323,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options and 14,400 shares that Mr. Gonzalez has a right to acquire pursuant to vested stock options.
+The basic and diluted earnings per share are the same for the fiscal year ended June 30, 2023 and 2022 because the Company had a net loss.